edoipi/TweakOrTreat/README.md

 Unification of ki between classes: it makes it so every monk type, sacred fist warpriest, ninja and rogue with ki pool talent use the same resource, so multiclass characters can use their ki on abilities from any of those classes.
 When it comes to getting bonus to ki pool from stat you get it from all the stats that your classes allow, but only once per stat.
 For example monk/ninja will have pool scaling with wisdom and charisma, but scaled fist/ ninja will scale only with charisma bonus and not charisma bonus*2.
 Sensei, evangelist and ocean's echo  get move and swift bardic performance at level 7 and 13, as I believe it should be per pnp rule.
 This component can be turned off in settings.

+If `spell_slots_from_permanent_bonus_only` is set to true spell slots will be calulated only from permanent stat bonuses.
+That mean only Racial, Insight and bonuses from items count.
+Ability damage does not reduce spell slots.
+Because of that you do not lose spells slots after dirinking mutagen and you do not gain useless temporary slots coming from buffs like cognatogen.
+If `reduce_spell_slots_from_ability_drain` is set to true ability drain will reduce spell slots(but ability damage still will not).
+To my knowledge it is all acording to pnp rules.

+Master Chymist allows you to gain sneak attack like a vivisectionist if you did not have bombs feature before qualifying.

 Credits:
 Holic92 both for Call of the Wild and direct help.
 This mod capitalizes a lot on Call of the Wild by directly using functions made by Holic and as reference to see how things can be done.
 Without it it would most likely never have been made.
 Spacehamster for Races Unleashed and tutoring.